TomRob08/C-Coding-Minds/08 Structures/Struct.md

 __2.__ Create a struct named ```Box``` with ```height```, ```width```, and ```length``` as it's member variables.
 Initialize a struct variable and assign values for each member variable.
 Then print the volume of the box.

 __3.__ Create a struct named ```basketball_player```.
-Then go to <https://www.nba.com/players>, find your favorite player, and create member variables for some of the stats listed.
-Initialize a struct variable with the name of the player and assign values for that players stats.
+Then go to <https://www.nba.com/players>, find a couple players from your favorite team, and create member variables for some of the stats listed.
+Initialize a struct variable with the names of the players and assign values for that players stats.